 |For increased security, add a passcode to your accounts that do not already have one and change any default passcodes to strengthen them.
 You can easily do this through your AT&T account management page or by contacting the customer service number on your bill.|

 |Change “default” passwords on equipment and devices.
 Scammers know default passwords and leaving it unchanged leaves you open to hackers.|

 |Only share information over the phone if you made the call to a number you know is right.|

 |Ignore phone calls from numbers you do not recognize.|

 |If you get a call and later realize it may not have been legitimate, contact the government agency or company to verify.
 Call the entity’s phone number found from a trusted source.|

 |Only provide remote access to your computer when you have initiated the service call and know the company is legitimate.|

 |Create multiple passwords to use on different websites.|

 Fraudsters can try to take advantage of you by phone, email, text or social media.
 If you think a caller is trying to scam you, hang up.
-If you receive a suspicious text message, forward it to 7726 (SPAM).
+If you receive a suspicious text message, forward it to us.
+Get step-by-step instruction to report unwanted text messages by following the link.
 If you suspect you are a target of fraud on your AT&T mobile phone account, you can report it to our Fraud team here.
 If you suspect fraud on another account, call the customer service number on your bill for help.